-Section 3 of the CFPOA prohibits anyone from giving, offering, or agreeing to give or offer, directly or indirectly, a loan, reward, advantage or benefit of any kind to a foreign public official or to any person for the benefit of a foreign public official either:
+The CFPOA prohibits anyone from giving, offering, or agreeing to give or offer, directly or indirectly, a loan, reward, advantage or benefit of any kind to a foreign public official or to any person for the benefit of a foreign public official either:

-- As consideration for an act or omission by that official in connection with the performance of that official's duties or function (for example, for a tax collector agreeing to not collect taxes). - As an inducement for the official to use their position to influence any acts or decisions of the foreign state or public international organisation for which the official performs duties or functions (for example, to induce a government minister to introduce new regulations or legislation).
+- As consideration for an act or omission by that official in connection with the performance of that official's duties or function (for example, for a tax collector agreeing to not collect taxes). - To induce the official to use their position to influence any acts or decisions of the foreign state or public international organisation for which the official performs duties or functions (for example, to induce a government minister to introduce new regulations or legislation).

-This only applies where the consideration was offered to obtain or retain an advantage in the course of business.
+This only applies where the consideration was offered or paid to obtain or retain an advantage in the course of business.
 However, while this must be done in the course of business, it need not be done in the pursuit of profit.
-This was intended to expand the scope of the CFPOA to include loss-making enterprises which operate ancillary to another and allow the other to be profitable.
-However, this also expands the scope of the CFPOA to apply to not-for-profit entities.
+Accordingly, the CFPOA is considered to apply to not-for-profit entities.